7 Sure-Fire Tips to Sleep Well

 It’s normal to have trouble falling asleep when you have had major life changes to deal with.
 You may find that you lie down exhausted by it all, but then your mind just won’t shut down so that you can rest.
 We have all had this happen at one time or another in life, and here are some things you can do to invite sleep to come more easily.

 I cannot emphasize this enough you have to find time to move your body each day.
 Regular exercise helps us sleep more swiftly and soundly.
 A brisk walk is sometimes all that you need.

 2. Have a no-tech bedroom

 We have technology everywhere.
 But it shouldn’t be in the bedroom.
-Ignore your TV, smartphone, and computer before bed at least 60 minutes prior to sleep.
+Ignore your TV, smartphone, and computer before bed at least 60 minutes before sleep.
 Resist the temptation to check your Facebook one last time before laying down your head.
 It will only give your mind something else to start thinking about.

 4. Unplug earlier

-The screens that we are all so addicted to emit blue light which affects our natural sleep cycle.
-The blue light mimics sunlight, so our brains actually wake up when we are watching a screen, whether watching TV, playing games online, working on the computer or reading a book on an eReader.
+The screens that we are all so addicted to emit blue light, which affects our natural sleep cycle.
+The blue light mimics sunlight, so our brains wake up when we are watching a screen, whether watching TV, playing games online, working on the computer or reading a book on an eReader.
 Unplug at least 30-60 minutes before bedtime to ensure better, faster sleep.
 Snuggle up with a good paper book instead.